-Phase 1 OLDI/AIDC capable ATSUs should start implementation activities with a
+Phase 1 OLDI/AIDC capable ATSUs should start implementation activities.

-1 mase 1 1

-2014 - 2015 planned implementation date of Q4 2014.
-The activity should cover the
+The activity should cover the following:

-following:

 test activities

 operator training

 Revision of LoA

 transition activities

 implementation

 post-implementation reviews

 • The ATSUs not capable of OLDI/AIDC should avail the facility of Standalone

-OLDI terminals with a planned implementation date of Q1 2015, and budget full
+terminals with a planned implementation date of Q1 2015, and budget full

-OLDI Integration for FY2015 with a planned implementation date of Q2 2016.
+Integration for FY2015 with a planned implementation date of Q2 2016.

 Phase 2 • The ATSUs using OLDI/AIDC in an Operational environment should assist other

 ATSUs to implement OLDI/AIDC

-2015 - 2016 • The OLDI/AIDC software is readily available therefore the ATSUs waiting for
+• The OLDI/AIDC software is readily available therefore the ATSUs waiting for

 software upgrade should expect a software package by Q4 2015.
 On receipt of it

 they should start implementation activities with a planned implementation date of

 Q2 2016.
 The activity should cover the following:

 test activities

 operator training

 Revision of LoA

 transition activities

 implementation

 post-implementation reviews

-Phase 3 All ATSUs are connected by Integrated OLDI/AIDC or Standalone OLDI
+Phase 3 All ATSUs are connected by Integrated OLDI/AIDC or Standalone terminals

-terminals

-2017 Communic
+1111100 5 - 711 711505 are connected by integrated ODDI/Tibe of Standarone terminals